 Consulting with a trusted financial advisor may help you determine which option is best for you.

 - Settle the estate.
-The will names an executor, who will handle the administrative duties of distribution the estate, and you’ll be working very closely with them during this process.
+The will names an executor, who will handle the administrative duties of distributing the estate, and you’ll be working very closely with them during this process.
 You should also consider enlisting an estate attorney to help you file any estate tax returns and final income tax returns that are required.
 Here are some things to consider:

 - Get a Tax ID number (EIN) for the estate.
 Your attorney or CPA can easily set up the EIN number.